gabrielvfonseca/site/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a new feature or enhancement
-title: ''
+title: '[FEATURE] '
 labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Feature Description
-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you'd like to see implemented.

-**Describe alternatives you've considered**
+## Business Value
+Describe the business value or problem this feature would solve.

+## User Story
+As a [type of user],
+I want [goal],
+So that [benefit]

+## Acceptance Criteria
+- [ ] Criteria 1
+- [ ] Criteria 2
+- [ ] Criteria 3

+## Technical Considerations
+- Any technical constraints or considerations
+- Dependencies or related systems
+- Performance implications

+## Alternatives Considered
-A clear and concise description of any alternative solutions or features you've considered.
+Describe any alternative solutions or features you've considered.

+## Additional Context
+Add any other context, screenshots, or mockups about the feature request here.